learn-co-students/todo-ruby-basics-prework/README.md

 1 gem installed
 ```

-If not, call over an Instructor.
+If not, ask a question in Learn.

 3. Run the script from your terminal with: `ruby ruby_basics.rb`.
 (Make sure you are in the right directory!)